aws-samples/aws-deeplearning-labs/README.md

 ![ScreenShot1](/images/ScreenShot1.png)

-2) The Cloudformation will run for about 20-25 minutes and will
+2) The Cloudformation will perform below tasks

   * Setup a Linux Jump Box with eksctl and kubectl.
   * Deploy EKS, KubeFlow and Sagemaker operators for k8s.